zombodb/zombodb/README.md

 Elasticsearch was chosen as the backing search index because of its horizontal scaling abilities, performance, and general ease of use.

-Two years later, it's been used in production systems for quite some time and is now open-source.
+ZomboDB was open-sourced in July 2015 and has been used in numerous production systems of various sizes and complexity.

 ## Credit and Thanks